History of William Shatner in Timeline

 In 2019, William Shatner won a world championship with his Standardbred road horse Track Star at the Kentucky State Fair World's Championship Horse Show in Louisville.

-2020: Arguments on Twitter about being called a 'straight white cis man'
+2020: Shatner argues about being called "straight white cis man"

-In 2020, William Shatner engaged in a month-long argument with other Twitter users regarding being described as a "straight white cis man".
+In 2020, William Shatner engaged in a month-long argument on Twitter with other users about being called a "straight white cis man".

 In 2020, William Shatner revealed that he suffers from swollen joints and age-related aches and pains, and treats his discomfort with cannabidiol oil, a dietary supplement extracted from cannabis.